METRIX IAP

 Current Gap

 Every dollar reaching this segment is ASC overflow — no creative has ever been purpose-built for them.
-APEX-B003 brief is the highest-impact single creative development available this cycle.
+KOV-003 brief is the highest-impact single creative development available this cycle.
 Estimated account CPA impact: -8–12% if 15% of budget shifts here with matched creative.

 Proof Preferences